Your Search Results

 A lovely introduction to the coast path with the chance to scramble down onto a 'private' beach.
 Plus a couple of friendly dog-friendly pubs and cafes at your half-way point.

-Not a pub but a very good dog friendly restaurant within the dog friendly garden centre.
+A very good dog friendly restaurant within the dog friendly garden centre.
 Food is exceptional and the restaurant has won several awards but is very good value for money.
+Well worth a visit.

 Dog friendly pub in Borth.
 Worth a visit after a long walk on the beach.
 The best thing is the outside seating area which leads straight on to the beach.